School of Medicine

 Clinical Associate Professor, Obstetrics & Gynecology - General

-She has been active on a number of national medical committees, including chair of the North American Society of Pediatric and Adolescent Gynecology (NASPAG) Education committee, Advocacy committee, Board of Directors, a former member of ACOGs Adolescent committee and a long-standing member of ACOGs LARC work group.
-She is an active contributor to the peer reviewed literature in adolescent gynecology.
+She has been active on a number of national medical committees, including chair of the North American Society of Pediatric and Adolescent Gynecology (NASPAG) Education committee, Advocacy committee, Board of Directors, member of ACOGs Adolescent committee and a long-standing member of ACOGs LARC work group.
+She is an active contributor to the peer reviewed literature in pediatric and adolescent gynecology.
 Dr. Tyson also has extensive experience with the consumer press as an adolescent gynecology expert for numerous online articles in such magazines as Seventeen, Self and NY Times.
 She has been recognized for her teaching having won the UC Davis residency teaching award numerous times and locally recognized as winning Sacramento Magazine top doctor several times.

 Clinical Assistant Professor, Obstetrics & Gynecology - General